 - Running strengthens your knees.
 A lot of people still think running is bad for your knees, well it could be, but only if you already have bad knees.
 According to research, runners who never had knee problems have a lower chance of developing arthritis compared to people who don't exercise on a regular basis.
 A logical explanation for this could be that runners tend to have a lower body weight.
 So they will put less pressure on their knees during their daily activities.

 Walking and running are forms of exercise that you can do outside.
 But, there are a few good reasons why you may want to use a treadmill instead of going outside.
-There are specific benefits of using a treadmill compared to other types of fitness equipment.
+There are specific benefits of using a treadmill compared to other types of fitness equipment like a exercise bike or an elliptical.
 Let’s take a look.

 It's good for weight loss

-Using a treadmill is a good way to burn calories.
+A treadmill is good for weight loss, which is good news for heavy or obese people who want to use their machine to burn calories.
 How many calories you’ll burn, depends on a lot of factors.
 Your physical condition, weight, age and body weight are a few important factors that will influence how many calories you’ll burn.

 Another major factor is your workout intensity.
 When you are walking you burn less calories than when you’re running.
 You can also choose to increase your exercise intensity by increasing the incline.

-A popular way to increase the amount of calories that you’ll burn is by doing interval training.
+A popular way to increase the amount of calories you’ll burn is by doing interval training.
 During an interval training, you will burn more calories than most standard forms of cardio.

 There’s a lot of debate going on about which cardio machine burns the most calories.
 Like we said, it will depend on a lot of factors.
 So it’s almost impossible to say if it's the best cardio machine for weight loss.